 For further details about each personality, see below.

-FIVE-TIME World Champion Eric Bristow and three-time World Champion John Lowe were the inaugural members of the PDC Hall of Fame when they were inducted in 2005 and presented with a commemorative trophy by PDC Chairman Barry Hearn ahead of the World Championship final.
+THE late Eric Bristow, a five-time World Champion, and three-time World Champion John Lowe were the inaugural members of the PDC Hall of Fame when they were inducted in 2005 and presented with a commemorative trophy by PDC Chairman Barry Hearn ahead of the World Championship final.

 Both Bristow and Lowe were two of the leading figures in darts for more than 30 years and played a key role in the development of darts across those three decades, enjoying both great success and a great rivalry along the way.

 At least one of the pair were involved in a World Championship final every year during the 1980's, with three being played against each other.

 They were also key figures in the PDC's emergence as the leading body for Professional Darts in the 1990's.

 Barry Hearn said at the time: "It gives me great pleasure to announce that John and Eric are the first players to enter the PDC Hall of Fame.